KevinThomasNY/breaking-bad-api/README.md

 ## Summary

 This is a React.js application that displays character information from the shows Breaking Bad and Beter Call Saul.
-The API that was from https://breakingbadapi.com/documentation
+The API is from https://breakingbadapi.com/documentation

 ### `npm start`